 Look for an egg-free cookie dough recipe when you are making this ice cream, since you will be eating the dough raw.
 There are tons of recipes for egg-free cookies available.

 Have fun experimenting and combining these fun flavors into your favorite ice cream base.
 You don’t just have to stick to vanilla or chocolate ice cream.
-Any great flavor can be dressed up with fun ice cream mix-ins.
+Any flavor can be dressed up with fun ice cream mix-ins.